Health Encyclopedia

 Health effects

 Alcohol causes health problems.
 This can happen after only drinking a little.
 There is no set number of drinks or amount of alcohol that's too much.
 How much you drink at one time affects your health.
 And so does drinking often.
-Alcohol affects your whole body in these ways:
+Alcohol affects your whole body.

 • Brain.
 Alcohol can harm parts of the brain that affect your balance, memory, thinking, and feelings.
 It can cause memory loss, blackouts, depression, agitation, sleep cycle changes, and seizures.
 These changes may or may not go away.